AdKats/AdKats/README.md

     information at round end.
 AdKats adds a table tbl_extendedroundstats, which shows how matches progress while the round is still going, not just at the end.
 Every 30 seconds, the current round ID, round duration, team counts, ticket counts, ticket difference rates, team total scores, score rates, and a timestamp are logged in the table.
-A display of this information (in part) can be seen in the WebAdmin stats page.
+A display of this information (in part) can be seen in the BFAdminCP 2.0+ server stats page.
 Logging starts at the beginning of each round, it will not start immediately for the current round when AdKats enables.
 </p>
 <h3>Player Muting</h3>
 <p>